 Stephen Heiner began this blog a few weeks before he moved to Paris in late 2013, as he started to document his move to Europe, where he had not lived since he was a student in 2000 in Rome.
 He sold an educational company in the US in 2012 and came to France not quite sure of what was next or how long he would stay.
 He tried out several different new businesses (with varying levels of success) before founding Writerly in 2016 to help businesses in Europe and around the world share great content with their current and potential clients.
 To see what else he gets up to, you can check out his personal website, where you can also find his social media feeds.

-Molli McConnell has lived in Paris since 2014 when she decided to leave her American life behind and pursue her dream of becoming a writer.
-Since living abroad, Molli has earned her master’s degree in English Studies with a concentration in literature and is now working towards making that becoming a writer thing happen.
+Molli Sébrier has lived in Paris since 2014 when she decided to leave her American life behind and pursue her dream of becoming a writer.
+Since living abroad, Molli has earned her master’s degree in English Studies with a concentration in literature and now owns a digital content boutique called Plume.
 If you’re interested in following your own dreams of moving to France, she also offers consulting.

 You can follow her journey on Instagram @mollisebrier, and if you like to read, Molli runs a female-focused book review website called The Mistress of Books.
 You can also follow her website on Instagram @themistressofbooks.

 After seeing a picture of Amiens cathedral in a book, Luke Middleton decided life probably wouldn’t be complete without seeing it in person.
 After seeing it in person, he decided life might not be so bad if he just moved to France for good.With a visitor visa he moved to France in 2021 and settled in Annecy.